 Phone: (760) 384-6362

 The Center offers a developmentally appropriate program funded through the Department of Education.
 Part day preschool and full time care is available to families who qualify.
 Students of Cerro Coso Community College are given first priority.
+Facilities are located in Ridgecrest and California City.

 The Center is staffed with Child Development Professionals.
 Each classroom has credentialed teaching staff and follows regulations and rules set forth by the California Department of Education Title 5 and Community Care licensing Title 22 that regulates child to teacher ratios, teacher education and experience, and the overall accountability for our program.